neain/Roombound/README.md

 13. Verify that rooms, connections, grid, and room text remain aligned during pan/zoom
 14. Return to the room editor and add editable room properties, as well as the ability to close the editor.
 15. Add free-form room notes
-16. Begin interactive room/connection creation and editing,
+16. Begin interactive room/connection creation and editing
 17. Polish pass (this will keep growing until I get to this step at the very least).
 18. modify buttons and other graphics
 19. include a zoom bar, visible ui zoom level, and possibly zoom shortcut keys.